-Throughout Saturday’s Big Ten football action, BTN.com senior writer Tom Dienhart offers his Snap Reactions from every Big Ten game.
-See his immediate thoughts from Penn State’s easy road victory at Iowa in this post.
+Every Saturday throughout the Big Ten football season, BTN.com senior writer Tom Dienhart watches all the action and offers his Snap Reactions.
+See Dienhart’s immediate thoughts from Michigan’s 35-13 victory at Minnesota in this post.